Improve Talent Development With Our SBI Feedback Model

 It’s one of the simplest yet most effective ways to develop others.
 And, if the employee has been given honest, ongoing feedback, these conversations don’t come as surprises.

 Some of the most valuable types of feedback are given in the moment and on routine, day-to-day behaviors.
 When feedback is given consistently and well, managers establish and strengthen trust.
 The more trust and rapport managers can build, the more readily subordinates will accept and act on future feedback, creating a pattern of learning and growth.

-- Motivate employees to continue a behavior that increases their effectiveness;
+- Motivate employees to continue a behavior that increases their effectiveness

 Our SBI feedback model can be used to give both positive and negative feedback.
-It’s a process that may feel awkward or formal at first, but once managers get some practice, they tell us they find it’s incredibly helpful.
+It’s a process that may feel awkward or formal at first, but once managers get some practice, they tell us that they find it’s incredibly helpful.